PiroHiroPiro/vuesplash/README.md

-# Laravel + Nginx + MySQL + Redis Docker Template
+# Vuesplash

-This is a Docker template that provides an environment with Laravel, Nginx, MySQL and Redis.
+This is a sample application using Laravel, Vue, Vue Router and Vuex.

 ## Requirement